Umesh080797668/teacher/UPDATE_SYSTEM_SETUP.md

 - Allows users to check for updates manually in Settings
 - Shows update notifications when available
 - Forces updates after 10 days if not installed
-- Downloads APK files from MEGA drive
+- Downloads APK files from GitHub releases

 ## Setup Steps